 The meteorological data used in this study is obtained from assimilation and short term forecast fields of the Numerical Weather Prediction (NWP) system known as the Global Forecast System (GFS).
+In this case, data from the meteorological observing station at Aberdaron has also been considered.

-The GFS is a spectral model: the physics/dynamics model has an equivalent resolution of approximately 13 km; terrain is understood to be resolved at a resolution of approximately 2 km (with sub-13 km terrain effects parameterised) and data are archived at a resolution of 0.25 degrees (site specific data may be extrapolated from nearby archive grid points or a most representative grid point chosen).
+The GFS is a spectral model (the physics/dynamics model has an equivalent resolution of approximately 13 km (latterly 9 km) and terrain is understood to be resolved at a resolution of approximately 2 km with sub-13 km processes parameterised).
 The GFS resolution adequately captures major topographical features and the broad-scale characteristics of the weather over the UK.
-Smaller scale topological features may be included in the dispersion modelling by using the flow field module of ADMS (FLOWSTAR).
+Larger scale topographical features may be included in the dispersion modelling by using the flow field module of ADMS (FLOWSTAR).
 The use of NWP data has advantages over traditional meteorological records because: